If your home is part of a condominium owners' association (COA) or homeowners' association (HOA) in Missouri and you

 In Missouri, a COA is entitled to a lien for assessments from the time the assessments are due.
 If an assessment is payable in installments, the full amount of the assessment is a lien from the time the first installment becomes due.
 (Mo.
 Rev. Stat. § 448.3-116(1)).

-The recording of the condo declaration constitutes record notice of the existence of the lien.
+The recording of the condo declaration constitutes record notice of the lien's existence.
 (Mo.
 Rev. Stat. § 448.3-116(4)).
-So, the COA doesn't have to record a claim of lien in order for it to be effective.
-(In some states, though, a COA has to record its lien.)
+So, the COA doesn't have to record a claim of lien for it to be effective.
+(In some states, COAs have to record their liens.)

 If you're part of an HOA in Missouri, check the association's governing documents to learn about the association's right to get a lien on your home if you don't pay the assessments.

-State law and the COA or HOA’s governing documents will usually set out the type of charges that may be included in the lien.
+State law and the COA or HOA's governing documents will usually set out the type of charges an association may include in the lien.

 In Missouri, unless the declaration provides otherwise, a COA is permitted to include the following charges in its lien: